pandurangpatil/llm-chat/initial-design.md

 - **Per-user API keys** (Claude, Google, ChatGPT) are stored encrypted in DB (encrypted with system key stored in Secret Manager/KMS)
 - **No user registration/reset API**: an admin Cloud Function and bundled CLI utility to create/update users (password hash)
 - **Model config** (available models, mapping to which API-key type, and allowed parameter constraints) is stored in DB and exposed via API for the frontend
-- **Summarization & background jobs** run inside the same backend container (via internal job worker triggered by queues in DB or Cloud Tasks invoking the same container endpoint)
+- **Summarization & title generation** processed inline within API calls - title on first message, summarization async but triggered per call (non-blocking response)
 - **All CI/CD** done using GitHub Actions
 - **Docker images** pushed to GitHub Container Registry (GHCR).
 Deploy to Cloud Run from GHCR
 - **Frontend** is hosted on Firebase Hosting and deployed via GitHub Actions